INSANE: Cross-Domain UAV Data Sets with Increased Number of Sensors for developing Advanced and Novel Estimators: System Setup

 The UBLOX \mbox{C94-M8P} module provides a \ac{UHF} module for the communication between the base station and the receivers on the vehicle.
 This communication channel was replaced by ZigBee modules for an extended range and reliability of the presented setup.

 An \ac{RTK} \ac{GNSS} module has different modes of operation, which indicate the level of accuracy in position.
 The three primary modes are non-RTK standard \ac{GNSS}, RTK float, and RTK fixed mode.
 Non-RTK represents the standard \ac{GNSS} information without additional corrections.
 The RTK-float state signalizes that no unique solution for the current constellation exists.
-This state still benefits from \ac{RTK} corrections and provides measurements with $10$ to $16 \unit{\centi\meter}$ accuracy.
-The RTK-fix is the most accurate state and provides an accuracy of below $1\unit{\centi\meter}$.
-The receiver's status depends on a multitude of factors such as the number of satellites, the time each satellite was tracked, and the SNR posed by the environment.
+This state still benefits from \ac{RTK} corrections and provides measurements with \SI{10}{\centi\meter} to \SI{16}{\centi\meter} accuracy.
+The RTK-fix is the most accurate state and provides an accuracy of below \SI{1}{\centi\meter}.
+The receiver's status depends on a multitude of factors, such as the number of satellites, the time each satellite was tracked, and the SNR posed by the environment.

-The majority of the recorded data sets provide measurements with RTK-fix measurements.
+The majority of the recorded datasets provide measurements with RTK-fix measurements.
 However, certain conditions can cause sporadic RTK-float states.
 The \ac{GNSS} receivers also provide an estimate for the measurement covariance for significantly more detail on the measurement accuracy.
-This information is also provided with each data set.
-We used the binary information of fixed and float \ac{RTK} states for the detection of \ac{EMI} issues which is outlined in Section~\ref{sec:emi}.
+This information is also provided with each dataset.
+We used the binary information of fixed and float \ac{RTK} states for the detection of \ac{EMI} issues.

-As illustrated by Figure~\ref{fig:experiment_platform}, the two \ac{GNSS} antennas are placed on aluminum rods with a distance of $1.2\unit{\meter}$, centered at the midpoint of the vehicle and rotated by $-45\unit{\degree}$ with respect to the front of the vehicle represented by the positive x-axis of the main IMU.
+As illustrated by Figure~\ref{fig:experiment_platform}, the two \ac{GNSS} antennas are placed on aluminum rods with a distance of \SI{1.2}{\meter}, centered at the midpoint of the vehicle and rotated by \SI{45}{\degree} with respect to the front of the vehicle represented by the positive x-axis of the main IMU.
 The reason for the large baseline between the \ac{GNSS} antennas is that the \ac{GNSS} measurements are used for the position and rotational ground~truth.
-Given the setup shown by Figure~\ref{fig:gnss_rot_error}, an accuracy of $\eta = 1\unit{\centi\meter}$ for one antenna, and the baseline of $B = 1.2\unit{\meter}$, the rotational error in the worst case is $\epsilon = 0.95\unit{\degree}$.
+Given the setup shown by Figure~\ref{fig:gnss_rot_error}, an accuracy of $\eta = \SI{1}{\centi\meter}$ for one antenna, and the baseline of $B = \SI{1.2}{\meter}$, the rotational error in the worst case is $\epsilon = \SI{0.95}{\degree}$.
 The method used for ground~truth generation is detailed in Section~\ref{sec:groung_truth}.